spadrejuan/next-js-image-gallery/README.md

 ```
 NextJS will automatically set it as the faf icon, the icon in the browser tab.
 Both should be inside the /app folder

+### Deploying to Vercel
+1. Create a Vercel Account using your GitHub Account.
+2. Navigate to Overview and Select the Add button.
+3. Select the repository you want to add.
+4. Be sure to add the UNSPLASH_ACCESS_KEY along with its value.
+Vercel automatically encrypts this.